syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 {% endhighlight %}

+ {% endtabs %}

 ## Image Pagination

 You can allow a large image to paginate across multiple pages in the PDF document.
-This can be done through the **PdfLayoutFormat** class as shown below.
+This can be done through the PdfLayoutFormat class as shown below.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Create Document